 Once you have done this, store all of your parts in a secure location.
 Next, you will need to price everything.
 Then you can post these items for sale on eBay and/or Craigslist.

-4. Have All of The Relevant Information About Your Junk Car Handy
+4. Have All of The Relevant Information Handy Before Your Junk Your Car

 When you start shopping for the best price for your junk car, you should have all the important information about your car in front of you, so that you can provide it to all of the prospective buyers.
 This information consists of: